Why I created Mindful in May? What’s your WHY?

 These stories and moments lay dormant in my cells.
 I was always acutely aware of the stroke of randomness which just happened to land me here in this life and them in theirs.

-Through travelling I witnessed levels of poverty which left many having difficulty even accessing clean, safe drinking water – our most basic human need.
+Through travel, I witnessed levels of poverty which left many having difficulty even accessing clean, safe drinking water – our most basic human need.